pkulchenko/fullmoon/README.md

   function(r) return "Hello, "..(r.params.name or "World!") end)
 ```

-In the example above, both `/hello` and `/hello/Bob` are going to be
+In the example above, both `/hello` and `/hello/Bob` are accepted,
-accepted, but not `/hello/`, as the trailing slash is part of the
+but not `/hello/`, as the trailing slash is part of the optional
-optional fragment and `:name` still expects one or more characters.
+fragment and `:name` still expects one or more characters.

 Any unmatched optional parameter gets `false` as its value, so in the
 case above "Hello, World!" gets returned for the `/hello` request URL.